skellis46/finger-pointing-moon/project overview.md

-# finger pointing moon - overview
+# finger pointing moon

-## overview
+## background

-There has been – and continues to be -- an epistemic crisis in practice-as-research.
-This crisis has various descriptions, components or histories including (list them).
-What these pasts have in common is the _recognition_ that there are experiences afforded by this experimental set of methods known as PaR that are _unable to be known and/or articulated_. (epistemic routines of PaR).
-For some this humbling limitation is a weakness (refs), and for others a strength (refs).
-This project – Finger Pointing Moon – examines the heart of this crisis.
-It does this by ... two broad ways: practices/leadership.
-- nature of the practices: defy two things - a) capacity to be accurately and wholly articulated (or shared); b) analogue human experiences ("exceed algorithmic description")
-- epistemic crisis of PaR: yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
-Instead, more or less, we just make things up OR we hope the practices do something.
-- possible to link leadership thoughts about 'affected people' below with 'crowd epistemics' from That Thing Produced?
+There is an epistemic crisis in body-based practice-research.
+It is a crisis revealed by the sharp rise in research exploring the nature of embodied knowledge.[^ek] In much of this research, the idea that the body _knows_ acts as a proxy for what might or might not be [understood differently] **sort this out in relation below about not able to be known. ie 'differently' and 'unknown' are not the same thing** as a result of practice-research investigations.
+In other words, dance artist-scholars are valorising the concept of embodied knowledge while failing to address the key epistemic paradox of creative practice-research: that its ontological value and strength lies in what is _not_ able to be known, understood or articulated as a consequence of body-based creative practices.[^ttp1] This is a humbling limitation for any research method.

+The contemporary cultural backdrop for the tension between embodied knowledge, the unknowable, and the inarticulable is the datafication of human experience.
+In 2017 _The Economist_ declared that the "world’s most valuable resource is no longer oil, but data".[^econ] We live in what Zuboff calls the age of _surveillance capitalism_ that is founded on "extractive operations in which our personal experiences are scraped and packaged as the means to others’ ends".[^zub1] The ubiquity and cultural and financial capital of understanding the world-as-data means it not surprising that precarious artistic practices located in and through the body – like dance and somatic practices – have also become enamoured by the doctrine of datafication.
+The plethora of online archives, digital documentation, and virtual and augmented reality projects are all attempts by dance scholars to transform the radical analogue-ness of embodied practices and experiences into data.[^plethora]

+These two phenomena – the limitations of embodied practice-research and the datafication of experience – underpin this research proposal called _Finger Pointing Moon_.

 - dance presents an invaluable set of limitations/possibilities (explain delimiting of dance to body movement that is not text-orientated or based?).
 - exploring the nature of things that cannot be described (and implications for role and work of artistic-research in academy)
-- relationship to datafication?

 - If the key epistemic question is "who, when, why is constructing knowledges?"[@mignolo_epistemic_2009] then in this work I take one part of this question and discuss the epistemic _why_ of experiences that are unable to be discussed.
 They are experiences of politics and humility that underpin the radically analogue nature of the human body; they are experiences that exceed "algorithmic description";[@odell_how_2019] perhaps they are even experiences or _acts_ of "epistemic disobedience".[@mignolo_epistemic_2009]

+– will enter the heart of this practice-research crisis through two first-person research strategies: a) creative practices; b) a radical examination of the nature of leadership.

+yet to deal coherently and rigorously with what _can_ be said (and not said) about our artistic-scholarly practices that is based on the materiality or substance of the practices themselves.
+Instead, more or less, we just make things up OR we hope the practices do something.

+- nature of the practices: defy two things - a) capacity to be accurately and wholly articulated (or shared); b) analogue human experiences ("exceed algorithmic description")

+### Creative Practices

 >leadership is a word "to describe significant actions enabling change that is welcomed by affected people. -- Bendell [-@bendell_leadership_2019]